jaNGOB/pySimX/README.md

 # pySimX: The Multi-Asset Exchange Simulator
 SimX is an event-driven backtester that simulates a multi-asset exchange, including latency simulation and fill strategies.
 It serves as a platform for testing trading algorithms and strategies under realistic market conditions.
+These conditions are currently relying on historical data but will be also able to be simulatied using a agent-based approach.

 ## Features
 - **Multi-Asset Simulation**: SimX allows you to trade multiple assets simultaneously, offering a more realistic testing environment for your trading algorithms.